xiaoyulyu999/readdoc/source/books/AI/Cpp_ML/chapter3.rst

    This graph shows the original values, the values used for validation, and a line that represents the polynomial regression model output. iIn this case, the polynomial degree is equal to 1.
 We can see that the predictied values do not describe the original data at all, so we can say that this model has a high bias.
 Also, we can plot validation metrics for each training cycle to get more information about the training process and the model's behavior.

-.. admonition:: MAE metric values for the training process of the polynomial regression model
+   ** MAE metric values for the training process of the polynomial regression model**

    .. image:: images/3_4.jpg